-There are many substances drivers may use which can impair their ability to operate a vehicle— whether legal, controlled or otherwise.
-Driving while intoxicated or under the influence doesn’t just pertain to substances like alcohol and marijuana and it is possible for drivers to be held liable if they are on any medication or substance that has altered their abilities behind the wheel.
-The Chicago car accident injury attorneys of Rosenfeld Injury Lawyers know how the law applies to these situations and can prove negligence in the event you are injured by a driver who used any substance in an irresponsible manner.Drugged Driving is a Serious Safety Problem
+There are many substances drivers may use that can impair their ability to operate a vehicle, whether legal, controlled or otherwise.
+Driving while intoxicated or under the influence doesn’t just pertain to substances like alcohol and marijuana.
+It is possible for drivers to be held criminally and civilly liable if they are taking any medication or substance that has altered their abilities to drive safely.
+The Chicago car accident injury attorneys of Rosenfeld Injury Lawyers know how the law applies to these situations and can prove negligence in the event you are injured by a driver who used any substance in an irresponsible manner.

-It is important to understand the effects of any medication and to make sure that you are aware of how any prescription drug affects you before you operate any type of machinery.
-Many of the drivers who find themselves liable for drugged driving were taking medications they legally obtained.
-They underestimated the impact these medications had on their ability to drive, however, and harmed innocent people in the process.What the Law States Concerning Drugged Driving
+It is important to understand the effects of taking medications and be aware of how any prescription drug affects you prior to operating any type of machinery or vehicle.
+Many of the drivers who find themselves liable for drugged driving were taking medications prescribed to them.
+They underestimated the impact that the drug had on their ability to safely operate a vehicle before injuring innocent people in the process.

 According to 625 ILCS 5/11-501, nobody may operate a vehicle if under the influence of any intoxicating compound or combination of compounds which impact his or her driving abilities.
 Many medications cause drowsiness, affect depth perception, cause dizziness or reduce reaction time in a manner similar to alcohol.
 Street drugs have even more pronounced effects and there is no excuse for drivers who place others at risk by getting high and driving.

-What is most alarming, however, is that most drivers seem to be oblivious to how common medications impact their driving abilities.
-Almost half of the drivers tested for substances following an accident have had some form of prescription medication in their systems.
-In some cases, their driving abilities were impaired due to drug interactions while in others; it was due to deliberate drug misuse.Types of Medications that Impact Driving Ability
+What is most alarming, however, is that many drivers seem to be oblivious to how common medications impact their driving abilities.
+Almost half of the motorists tested for substances following an accident had some form of prescription medication in their systems.
+In some cases, their driving abilities were impaired due to drug interactions while in others; it was due to deliberate drug misuse.

-For information on Illinois drunk driving accidents involving injuries, look at our Drunk Driving Accident FAQ's.
+For information on Illinois drunk driving accidents involving injuries, look at our Drunk Driving Accident FAQs.